Tax Foreclosure Sale

 Properties are offered for individual sale at the Riley County Real Estate Tax Foreclosure Sale held in a location specified by the Deputy County Counselor in Manhattan, Kansas.

-A Notice of the sale will be published in the Manhattan Mercury on three consecutive Sundays.
-You may contact the newspaper at 318 N. 5th St., Manhattan KS 66502, or call 785-776-8808 for subscription information.
-Another option would be to visit our website at www.rileycountyks.gov and sign up for the "Notify Me" service under "Online Services."
+A notice of the sale will be published in the Manhattan Mercury on three consecutive Sundays.
+Another option would be to visit our website at www.rileycountyks.gov and sign up for the "Notify Me" service.

 The amount listed for each property in the sale publication is the amount of delinquent real estate taxes owed, plus interest and penalties; it is not the assessed value.